Connecting to Apache Kafka on Heroku in a Private or Shield Space via PrivateLink

 Step 3: Create a PrivateLink Endpoint

-Create a PrivateLink endpoint using the following Heroku CLI command (note the values to substitute):
+Create a PrivateLink endpoint using the following Heroku CLI command and substitute the values:

 $ heroku data:privatelink:create KAKFA_ADDON_NAME --aws-account-id ACCOUNT_ID --app APP_NAME